rickyking/pyarrow-slim/README.md

 - Cloudflare Workers
 - AWS Lambda

 This repository builds a slim PyArrow (~70-90MB) with only the features needed for PyIceberg.
+It also enables native S3 support, eliminating the need for the heavy `s3fs` dependency.

 ## Installation